New second-order optimality conditions in sub-Riemannian Geometry: Introduction

 It describes the controls $u_i(t)$ of the SR geodesic $q(t)$ in terms of vector fields $X_i$ spanning the distribution $\D$, and two functions $\xi(t)$, $a_2(t)$ related with the quadratic map $\PP(t)$.
 Note that if $a_2(t)\neq 0$ we may explicitly derive $u_i(t)$ as a function of other quantities.
 This observation is a basis of a distinction of abnormal extremals into sub-classes of \emph{2-normal} and \emph{2-abnormal extremals} proposed by us in Definition~\ref{def:2_normal_abnormal}.
 The former class is defined by the property that $a_2(t)\neq 0$ for every $t\in[t_0,t_1]$, hence the controls $u_i$ are solutions of algebraic equations.
 Geometrically the 2-normal case corresponds to a situation when for every $t$ the graph of $\PP(t)$ strictly separates the cost direction from the set $S_t$.
 By contrast, in the 2-abnormal case the controls $u_i(t)$ are undetermined at some times $t\in[t_0,t_1]$ and the above separation is not strict.
 Schematically the difference is depicted on the figure below.

-The presence of equation \eqref{eqn:main} is very important from the point of view of the regularity problem of SR geodesics, at least in the 2-normal case.
-It is clear that the regularity problem is related with the $t$-regularity of maps $\xi(t)$ and $a_2(t)$ or, more generally, the whole quadratic map $\PP(t)$.
+The presence of equation \eqref{eqn:main} is very important from the point of view of the \emph{regularity problem of SR geodesics}, at least in the 2-normal case.
+Since, the controls $u_i(t)$, and the maps $\xi(t)$ and $a_2(t)$ are algebraically related, it is clear that the regularity problem is linked with the $t$-regularity of maps $\xi(t)$ and $a_2(t)$ or, more generally, the whole quadratic map $\PP(t)$.
 Unfortunately, in this paper we were only able to prove that these objects are of bounded variation, which is not enough for our purposes.
 However, I hope that other researchers, perhaps more experienced in optimal control theory, could help improving the regularity results.

 Let us note that the regularity of 2-abnormal extremals seems to be a much more difficult task requiring, in my opinion, study of third- or higher-order expansions of the extended end-point map.